syedibtisam/syedibtisam/README.md

 With solid foundation in back-end technologies, My expertise extends to data modelling in SQL and NoSQL databases, including Neo4j, MongoDB, and MySQL.

 Cloud computing is another area of my expertise, having fundamental knowledge in both Azure and AWS.
-However, my specialization lies in Azure, for which I have obtained the Azure Fundamentals Certification.
-This knowledge enables me to leverage cloud services and solutions.

 Beyond my technical skills, I am recognized for my strong soft skills, including effective communication, teamwork, time management, and leadership.
 My proactive participation in projects has not only honed my technical skills but also my problem-solving, critical thinking, and collaborative abilities.